 “You should go out for seniors racing or something.
 I remember when you used to compete.
 You were awesome.”

 “I was never as fast as you are now, Emily.”
-Katharine looked at them and sighed.
+Katherine looked at them and sighed.
 “Besides, that was a different lifetime.”
 Mark took her hand and squeezed it.
 He knew that even after five years, there were times when his wife felt like a new widow.
 They had met three years ago in Kansas, and he never felt so valuable as a person as when he was supporting her as she recovered from the loss of Emily’s father.
-Katharine smiled at him and leaned her head on his shoulder as they walked to the main house from the garage.
+Katherine smiled at him and leaned her head on his shoulder as they walked to the main house from the garage.

 They paused inside the front door to remove their cleated bicycle shoes.